gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 This is configured on the *Configure > Update Apple Account Username/Password* screen, *Always Locate All Devices* field.

 - Enable - If the devices are usually located close to each other
-- Disable - If this is another family members or a friends account
+- Disable - If this is another family member's or a friend's account